meta-x/meta-xample/README.md

 The frontend app is a ClojureScript+Om+core.async Single Page Application (SPA).
 This means that all interaction with the server after the first request is done through AJAX calls to the server's Web API.
 After the data is retrieved and processed, it is rendered through Om components.

 The folder organization for the frontend project is relatively simpler than the backend project as there are fewer modules.
-The code is broken into four modules: one module (`main`) starts the Om app and the frontend routing, another module (`control`) takes care of communicating with the server, and the remaining two modules are responsible for the "page" and "widget" Om components.
+The code is broken into four modules: one module (`main`) starts the Om app and the frontend routing, another module (`server`) takes care of communicating with the server, and the remaining two modules are responsible for the "pages" and "views" Om components.

 Do note that there is no "best architecture" for Om applications yet.
 Other than the React.js component's lifecycle, how components should interact with each other and with other entities is still something that the community is trying to reach a consensus.